UPOBioinfo/crispromeskape/README.md

 **filterBlast_vs_db.pl**
 Filter Blast hits with a given identity and subject coverage.

+**filter_spacers_vsall.pl**
+Filter the results obtained from the comparison of spacers with different databases

 **getGroupsFromPangenome.pl**
 Count appearances of each gene in the pangenome.